schurms/3813ICT-Assignment2/README.md

 	- A User with the group role can not delete users
 ---
 ### 4. Additional Features Implemented
-1. User Authentication - The application tests for a valid user name before allowing access.
-Whilst an email address is required to be entered it is not authenticated.
+1. User Authentication - The application tests for a valid user name and password before allowing access.
 New Users can only be created by users with the Super | Group Role.
 Test users are:
 	- super, jordan, fred, bill, sam, good
 2. Navigation Menu Display - Navigation menu options vary depending upon whether a user is logged in, logged out, and their role when logged in.
 Options are;
 	- If not logged in - For all users display no navigation menu options.